-This article provides information on the functionality and changes introduced with Sophos for Virtual Environments version 1.2.0.
+This knowledge base article provides information on the functionality and changes introduced with Sophos for Virtual Environments version 1.2.0.
 The following sections are covered:

 The release of Sophos for Virtual Environments 1.2.0:

-Sophos for Virtual Environments 1.2.0 and above enables guest VMs to migrate between multiple Security VMs.
+Sophos for Virtual Environments 1.2.0 and later versions enable guest VMs to migrate between multiple Security VMs.
 This provides improved support for environments using vMotion (VMware ESXi) and Live Migration (Microsoft Hyper-V) technologies as well as those that clone templates for their guest VMs to be distributed across multiple Security VMs.

 Each guest VM will evaluate the list of available Security VMs to determine the following:

 Based on these criteria the guest VM will then choose a "good" Security VM to connect to.
 All guest VMs randomly choose a good Security VM and therefore will have a random distribution over the good available Security VM set.